 Direct Geopositioning is a technique in which high accuracy positioning equipment is flown on a drone to determine camera position estimates for the downstream processing software (PhotoScan, Pix4D, DroneDeploy etc.) that creates point clouds and ortho images.
 Direct geopositioning dramatically improves the horizontal and vertical accuracy of drone mapping projects, regardless of the project control strategy.

 Direct geopositioning has a very rapid return on investment due to the hours of site labor that will be saved by reducing (or eliminating) the ground survey necessary to place control points.
 Direct geopositioning also can enable drone surveys where they were previously not possible due to the inaccessibility of areas for control placement (mine pits, islands, etc.).
-In short, everyone who does routine mapping using a camera-equipped drone will save money and improve results by using a direct geopositioning system.
+In short, everyone who does routine drone mapping will save money and improve results by using a direct geopositioning system.

 We have teamed with Septentrio N. V. of Belgium to incorporate their state-of-the-art AsteRx-m2 multifrequency, multi-constellation differential carrier phase GNSS engine into Loki.
 The AsteRx-m2 is the most advanced small unmanned aerial systems GNSS receiver on the market today.
 Some of the more salient specifications include:

 AirGon has implemented the AsteRx-m2 using third generation AirGon computational systems in a Post-Process Kinematic configuration.
 With a whopping 448 hardware channels and GPS/GLONASS enabled, Loki will track every satellite in the sky!